kurtosis-tech/zz-deprecated_ethereum-kurtosis-module/README.md

    logrus.Infof("Got service context for Ethereum bootnode service '%v'", bootnodeServiceCtx.GetServiceID())

-   //Execute a Geth command, inside the Ethereum bootnode, to get the accounts list gethCmd := "geth attach data/geth.ipc --exec eth.accounts" listAccountsCmd := []string{
+   //Execute a Geth command, inside the Ethereum bootnode, to get the accounts list
+   //Check Geth official documentation in https://geth.ethereum.org/docs/interface/command-line-options to see what
+   //others Geth's commands are available to use in a Kurtosis test gethCmd := "geth attach data/geth.ipc --exec eth.accounts" listAccountsCmd := []string{
       "/bin/sh",